devilzs1/email-optimiser/frontend/README.md

 To install `email-optimiser`, follow these steps:

 1. Clone the repository: `git clone https://github.com/devilzs1/email-optimiser.git`
-2. Navigate into the project directory: `cd email-optimiser`
+2. Navigate into the project directory: `cd email-optimiser/frontend`
 3. Install the dependencies: `npm install`

 ## Using email-optimiser